GoogleCloudPlatform/marketplace-k8s-app-tools/docs/building-deployer.md

 ### Setting smoke test timeouts

-When running `mpdev verify` script there are timeout virables that can set on the deployer image Dockerfile:
+When running `mpdev verify` script there are timeout variables that can set on the deployer image Dockerfile:

 `WAIT_FOR_READY_TIMEOUT`: How long to wait for the application to get into